GSTT-CSC/hazen/README.md

 Status: Image is up to date for gsttmriphysics/hazen:latest docker.io/gsttmriphysics/hazen:latest

-cd hazen
+# This will create a folder named 'hazen' in the current working directory
+# which can be moved to make it available from anywhere on the terminal
-cp ./hazen-app /usr/local/bin
+cp hazen/hazen-app /usr/local/bin

-# run hazen with CLI arguments
+# run hazen with CLI arguments, for example
 hazen-app snr tests/data/snr/Siemens/
 # example command output for the SNR calculation
 {   'snr_smoothing_measured_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_2_1': 191.16,